“Most cost-effective all-in-one for home use — the included ink effectively makes this a $99 printer in total cost terms”

 Epson EcoTank ET-2850 vs. the alternatives

-How the Epson EcoTank ET-2850 stacks up against other Office options on price, expert consensus, and our proprietary SHE Score.
+How the Epson EcoTank ET-2850 stacks up against other Office options on price, expert consensus, and ecosystem support.

 What Experts Agree On